YouTube Playback Speed Guide

 After you pick a speed, estimate the real runtime

-Use the calculator below or jump to the video page when the next question is whether the watch session still fits your available time.
+Use the estimator below or jump to the video calculator when the next question is whether the watch session still fits your available time.

-The help page should lead into the calculator, not replace it.
+The guide should lead into the calculator, not replace it.

 Troubleshooting